-We offer a variety of courses on Mondays, Tuesdays, and Thursdays to accommodate your busy schedule.
-Currently, classes are held only in the evening.
+We offer a variety of courses on Monday, Tuesday and Thursday evenings to accommodate your busy schedule.
+Classes are also offered online.

-While work experience is not required, it is helpful in the completion of a graduate business degree.
+While work experience is helpful, it is not required for the completion of a Graduate Business degree.

 Although a computer is helpful in the completion of any degree, it is not required for the graduate degree programs.
 However, most communication will be sent via e-mail to each student's JBU e-mail account; therefore, it is extremely beneficial to have a computer.